scaleway/terraform-provider-scaleway/docs/data-sources/secret_version.md

 ## Use Secret Manager

-The following commands show you how to:
+The following commands allow you to:

 - create a secret named `fooii`
 - create a new version of `fooii` containing data (`your_secret`)